albertoc94/albertocappello/index.md

 title: "Home"
 ---

+I am the Associate Research Director at Yale’s Healthcare Affordability Lab, where I guide the development and execution of the lab’s research projects.

+My current research focuses on hospital market competition, vertical integration, and the effects of federal healthcare policies.

-I am a PhD candidate in Economics at Boston College.
-I am graduating in May 2026.
+I received my PhD in Economics from Boston College in May 2026.
+I specialized in Industrial Organization and Health Economics, and my research has examined Medicare alternative payment models and hospital-insurer vertical integration.

-Starting June 1st 2026, I will join the Yale's Healthcare Affordability Lab as an Associate Research Director.

-My research lies at the intersection of Industrial Organization, Health Economics and Public Policy.

-I worked as a Senior Associate on antitrust and litigation cases at Charles River Associates.
+Before joining Yale, I worked on antitrust and litigation matters at Charles River Associates and taught econometrics and machine learning at Boston College.

-My experience as a lecturer includes teaching courses in Econometrics and Machine Learning.